jh3nd3rs0n/jargyle/src/site/markdown/reference/server-configuration-settings.md

 **Description:**

-The binding host name or address for the client socket that is used to connect to the other SOCKS server (used for the SOCKS5 commands RESOLVE, BIND and UDP ASSOCIATE) (default is 0.0.0.0)
+The binding host name or address for the client socket that is used to connect to the other SOCKS server (default is 0.0.0.0)

 **Value:** [Host](value-syntaxes.md#host)